When I was a child, I dreamed of traveling the world.

-Follow and engage with me on Twitter @Bibiana1Krall I hold strange hours these days, but I will be back soon.
+Follow and engage with me on Twitter @Bibiana1Krall and @bibianakrall on Instagram.
+I hold strange hours these days, but I will be back soon.

 Let’s chat about your virtual field trip and what it did for your writing.
 I can’t wait for the best part, which is to hear about the new friends you’ve made along the way.

 Until next time, find your Peace, then Love, Hustle and Read or Write.
 Xox

-If you enjoy this post, I always appreciate your comments, follows and shares.
+If you enjoy this post, I always appreciate comments, follows and shares.
 Now get offline and go write something amazing.
 Stay safe and please take care out there.

 "Immersive writing in search of the heroine."